Envek/rubyworld-keep-it-ruby/slides.md

 Is there a gem?

 <!--
 What is the first thing a Ruby developer looks into when choosing which service to integrate with?
-A Ruby gem for this!
+We all know the answer: A Ruby gem!
 -->

 ---